-Before making any major changes to your pet’s diet or adding any supplements into his daily nutrition, it is wise to have a conversation with your vet first.
-Different foods and supplements may have side effects or cause issues that you aren’t aware of.
+Before making any major changes to your pet's diet or adding any supplements to his daily nutrition, it is wise to have a conversation with your vet first.
+Different foods and supplements may have side effects or cause issues that you aren't aware of.
 Your vet will know the right nutritional plan for your specific dog based on his breed, weight, age, and health condition.

 Skin and Coat Health in Senior Dogs

 Another health problem older dogs suffer from is a thinning or dulling of their coat.
 They also may get dry skin and need extra grooming.
 Fatty acid supplements are one way you can help your senior dog's skin and coat health.